Caiit/DNT-Introduction/README.md

 # DNT-Introduction
 Introduction for the Dutch Nao Team: learn how to program robots to play football.
 If you have any problems with installing or the code, please email me (caitlin@dutchnaoteam.nl).
+The `complete_code` folder contains the complete code to let a robot play football.
+In `template_code` the functions exists, but are not filled.
+In `DNT_Introduction.pdf` a introduction to our team and how to use this code is given.

 Requirements: